 Liwenyi South is located onshore, in the southern part of the Ndian River Block, within the Rio del Rey Basin.
-It is a structurally trapped thrust anticline associated with multiple stacked targets within the Miocene Isongo Formation.
+It is a structurally trapped anticline associated with multiple stacked targets within the Miocene Isongo Formation.
 Liwenyi South is located in the next thrust sheet south from Liwenyi.
 It is located in the heart of the Isongo reservoir fairway, which constitutes primary reservoir in the Alba and Esmeraldas Fields in Equatorial Guinea and in the recent IF and IE oil and natural gas condensate discoveries in the Etinde Block to the south.
 Liwenyi South is also situated along trend from the Etinde Block discoveries and in a similar trap type.
-It has an estimated pay thickness of approximately 140 feet.
 An exploration well is anticipated to be drilled post 2012.